Introduction to Samba Server in Linux

 How to access Samba Shared Files?

 Throughout the article, we have been reading that it makes the files and resources like printer sharing possible.
 Now there must be a question in your mind that how exactly the files can be accessed from the samba server.
 So let’s go to uncover it.
 In order to access the files that are shared, one will need to go to the IP address that belongs to the samba server in order to access it.
 The IP address will be accessible with all of the operating systems that are connected ton the samba server and hold ample privilege that is required to access the shared files.

 Let us understand this with an example.
 Suppose 192.168.1.1 is the IP address of the samba server that is having the shared files.
 If anyone using the Windows operating system wants to access the shared files, they can simply type 192.168.1.1/ in their browser and they will be able to see all the folders available over there.
 From there you can navigate the folder that you want the files from and get access to the files.
 This is the way how you can access the shared files using the browser available in your system that is connected with the samba server.

 The samba server in Linux has been considered as one of the most powerful servers that makes it easy for the other operating systems to access the shared files and useful resources like printers.
 It is the open source software which means it will be available to you for free.
 It works as a centralized system that actually works to connect the various operating system with the available resources that have to be shared.
 It is a very important server as it helps to make the working easy and cost effective by make the resources available for sharing.

 This has been a guide to Samba Server in Linux.
-Here we discussed the Introduction, what is samba server, how to work and access Samba Server in Linux.
+Here we discussed the basic concept, how to work, create and access Samba Server in Linux respectively.
 You can also go through our other suggested articles to learn more –